 There is a limitless number of colors used to make plastic tubing, which also includes translucent and clear.

 Plastic tubing can be made to any length, depending on the needs of the application.
 It can be a few inches up to hundreds of feet.

-When examining the cost of plastic tubing and comparing it to steel or stainless steel for tensile strength, steel and stainless steel are far stronger.
+When examining the cost of plastic tubing and comparing it to steel or stainless steel, for tensile strength, steel, and stainless steel are far stronger.
 The biggest difference between plastic and steel is cost.
 For the cost of producing a half dozen stainless steel tubes, hundreds of flexible plastic tubes can be made.

-The durability and strength of plastic depends on wall thickness and resin blend.
+The durability and strength of plastic depend on wall thickness and resin blend.
 The strength of plastic tubing is proportional to the amount of stress it will endure.
 Plastic can take a great deal of abuse before it gives out.

 The characteristics of plastic tubing vary depending on the materials, configuration, and production methods used in its manufacturing.
 Surgical and industrial tubing widely vary in their application.
 Though there may be radical differences between functions, all plastic tubing has certain common features.

 Plastic tubing is a hollow shaft of plastic designed to transport gas, fluids, or some form of solid, flaky material.
 Though circular is the most common form of a plastic tubing profile, it can come in other shapes, such as hollow tubing.